 and the top arrow is an isomorphism because the corresponding sequence of complexes was exact, so the operator $e^i \ol \dd^{-1} e^j$ is obtained from $\delta^{ij}$ by a change of coordinates, and the second order operator $D$ is conjugate to the Laplacian, as required. \end{proof}

 \begin{remark} In the above calculation we've computed the BV complex for a perturbative classical field theory on $\RR^4$ as a cochain complex with a pairing only.
 We \emph{haven't} described the pushforward of the $L_\infty$ structure.
 In other words we've shown that we obtain the expected quadratic terms in the action for an anti-self-dual $N=4$ gauge theory, but we haven't checked that the correct interaction terms appear.
-In what follows we take the compactification of holomorphic Chern-Simons on twistor space as the \emph{definition} of untwisted $N=4$ anti-self-dual super Yang-Mills. \end{remark}
+In what follows we take the compactification of holomorphic Chern--Simons on twistor space as the \emph{definition} of untwisted $N=4$ anti-self-dual super Yang--Mills. \end{remark}

-We won't investigate the action in detail, but the holomorphic Chern-Simons action functional yields an \emph{anti-self-dual} super Yang-Mills theory after compactifying the twistor lines.
+We won't investigate the action in detail, but the holomorphic Chern--Simons action functional yields an \emph{anti-self-dual} super Yang--Mills theory after compactifying the twistor lines.
 There's an extra term that we can introduce into the action, of form

-Boels, Mason and Skinner \cite{BMS} prove that the holomorphic Chern-Simons theory on $N=4$ super twistor space with this additional term incorporated into the action recovers $N=4$ super Yang-Mills after compactifying along the twistor lines.
+Boels, Mason, and Skinner \cite{BMS} prove that the holomorphic Chern--Simons theory on $N=4$ super twistor space with this additional term incorporated into the action recovers $N=4$ super Yang--Mills after compactifying along the twistor lines.

-\begin{remark} We run into trouble when we try to define untwisted $N=4$ super Yang-Mills theory non-perturbatively via compactification along the twistor fibers, because the Penrose map $p$ is \emph{not} holomorphic for any complex structure on $\RR^4$.
+\begin{remark} We run into trouble when we try to define untwisted $N=4$ super Yang--Mills theory non-perturbatively via compactification along the twistor fibers, because the Penrose map $p$ is \emph{not} holomorphic for any complex structure on $\RR^4$.
 As such, a Zariski open set $U \sub \CC^2$ does not lift to a Zariski set $p^{-1}(U) \sub \PT \bs \bb{CP}^1$.
 This is not a problem in the analytic setting; any open set in a complex manifold admits a canonical complex structure, but generally not an \emph{algebraic} structure.
 It is not particularly surprising that we encounter such problems: there's no reason that a metric-dependent theory like untwisted $N=4$ gauge theory should admit a description purely in terms of algebraic geometry. \end{remark}